-It might surprise the absolute beginner that there are different types of banjos available.
-Just like guitars, basses, and other string instruments, banjos come built in different models: 4 strings, 5 strings, and 6 strings.
+It might surprise the true beginner banjo player that there are so many different types of banjos available.
+Just like guitars, basses, and other string instruments, banjos come built in different models.
+One way to classify banjos is: 4 strings, 5 strings, and 6 strings.

-In this blog post, we’re going to discuss these three types of banjos and what styles are best played on them.
+In this post, we’re going to discuss these three types of banjos and what styles of music are best played on them.

 Even though they come with four strings, four-string banjos aren’t typically played like bass guitars (bass banjos do exist, though).
 Instead, some of the most common 4-string banjos are built like ukuleles and play exactly like them.
 The only difference, of course, is that you’re basically playing a smaller banjo in terms of sound.